Ethics, policies and best practices

 The difference between a correction and a clarification

 A clarification describes a situation where published information is not necessarily incorrect, but it may incorrectly reflect upon factual information.
-For example, if a story reads “Joseph Duggan, who organized the event,” but in fact there were three people who organized the event, then the copy appears as if Joseph was the only organizer, although the sentence is not incorrect.
-In this case, we could issue a clarification that the story does not fully depict who organized the event.
-Corrections on the other hand are more clearly incorrect, such as if we spelled Joseph’s name wrong or said that he did not organize the event when in fact, he did organize it.
+For example, if a story reads “Jack Rogers, who organized the event,” but in fact there were three people who organized the event, then the copy appears as if Jack was the only organizer, although the sentence is not incorrect.
+In this case, we could issue a clarification saying the story does not fully depict who organized the event.
+Corrections are more clearly incorrect, such as if it said Jack organized the event, when in fact, he did not.

 Correction placement and process

-When it is brought to a Daily staff member’s attention that there could be an inaccuracy in published content, the staff member must make it known to their direct supervisor, the managing editor and the editor in chief as soon as possible.
-Together, they will determine whether or not the situation requires a correction or clarification.
+When it is brought to a staff member’s attention that there could be an inaccuracy in published content, the staff member must make it known to their direct supervisor, the managing editor and the editor-in-chief as soon as possible.
+Together, all three will determine whether or not the situation requires a correction or clarification.

 Staff members are expected to communicate efficiently and respectfully with those requesting the correction.

 All corrections are to be printed in the next print cycle of the paper, except in cases when corrections are made between publishing cycles.
-A notice of the correction should be made within the article on the website and on the corrections page of the website.
+A notice of the correction should be made within the article on the website and on the corrections page.

 Never restate the inaccurate information.
 Instead, use this format:

-Example: A previous version of this story misstated who the president of the United States is.
-The President of the United States is Donald Trump.
+Correct: A previous version of this story misstated who the president of the University of Minnesota is.
+The president of the University of Minnesota is Joan Gabel.

 Identifying and naming crime victims